EnterpriseTools/video-builder/README.md

 - **Trim Hand-off**: Choosing **Open in Trim Tool** navigates to `/trim` with the recording pre-loaded, so you can immediately tighten the clip using the existing timeline/FFmpeg workflow.
 Export the trimmed file and drop it into any template today.
 - **Formats & Compatibility**: Clips are saved as `audio/webm` (Opus) for broad browser + FFmpeg support.
 The backend trim endpoint already accepts the format, and HTML5 playback works seamlessly in Chrome/Edge with graceful fallbacks for unsupported browsers.
 - **Future Integration**: Once battle-tested, the same component will sit alongside every “Upload Audio” dropzone so creators can toggle between uploading and recording without leaving the template modal.
-- **Enhance Button**: A new **Enhance** CTA sits next to **Save Recording**.
-It uploads the take to `POST /api/audio/enhance`, waits for AssemblyAI to flag disfluencies + long pauses, runs FFmpeg RNNoise/loudnorm filters, removes filler ranges, and returns a polished WebM.
-The UX blocks Save while enhancement is running so users don’t advance with a partially processed clip.

 ---

 ## Getting Started